McKinsey Associate Salary | $189K-$218K+ | Levels.fyi

 The median Associate compensation in United States package at McKinsey totals $218K per year.
-View the base salary, stock, and bonus breakdowns for McKinsey's total compensation packages.
+View the base salary, equity, and bonus breakdowns for McKinsey's total compensation packages.
 Last updated: 10/29/2025

 Company